Convergence structures and Hausdorff uo-Lebesgue topologies on vector lattice algebras of operators: Introduction and overview

 \section{Introduction and overview}

-In an earlier paper \cite{deng_de_jeu_UNPUBLISHED:2020b}, the authors studied aspects of locally solid linear topologies on vector lattices of order bounded linear operators between vector lattices.
+In an earlier paper \cite{deng_de_jeu:2021} the authors studied aspects of locally solid linear topologies on vector lattices of order bounded linear operators between vector lattices.
 Particular attention was paid to the possibility of introducing a Hausdorff \uoLtop\ on such vector lattices.

-Such vector lattices of operators carry at least three natural convergence structures (order convergence, unbounded order convergence, and convergence with respect to a possible Hausdorff \uoLtop), as they can be defined for arbitrary vector lattices.
-For vector lattices of operators, however, besides these `uniform' convergence structures, there are also three corresponding `strong' counterparts that can be defined in the obvious way.
-Several relations between the resulting six convergence structures on vector lattices of operators were also investigated in \cite{deng_de_jeu_UNPUBLISHED:2020b}.
+Such vector lattices of operators carry two, and possibly three, natural convergence structures (order convergence, unbounded order convergence, and, when applicable, convergence with respect to the Hausdorff \uoLtop), as they can be defined for arbitrary vector lattices.
+For vector lattices of operators, however, besides these `uniform' convergence structures, there are also two, or possibly three, corresponding `strong' counterparts that can be defined in the obvious way.
+Several relations between the resulting six convergence structures on vector lattices of operators were also investigated in \cite{deng_de_jeu:2021}.
 In view of their relevance for representation theory in vector lattices, special emphasis was put on the orthomorphisms on a Dedekind complete vector lattice.
-In that case, implications between convergences hold that do not hold for more general vector lattices of operators.
+In this case, implications between convergences hold that do not hold for more general vector lattices of operators.
 Furthermore, it was shown that the orthomorphisms are not only order continuous, but also continuous with respect to unbounded order convergence on the vector lattice and with respect to a possible Hausdorff \uoLtop\ on it.

-Apart from their intrinsic interest, the results in \cite{deng_de_jeu_UNPUBLISHED:2020b} can be viewed as a part of the groundwork that has to be done in order to facilitate further developments of aspects of the theory of vector lattices of operators.
+Apart from their intrinsic interest, the results in \cite{deng_de_jeu:2021} can be viewed as a part of the groundwork that has to be done in order to facilitate further developments of aspects of the theory of vector lattices of operators.
 The questions that are asked are natural and basic, but even so the answers are often more easily formulated than proved.